clicknium/clicknium-docs/doc/api/python/uielement/clear_text.md

 ***
 - Desktop file saveas dialog
 ![sample1](../../../img/clear_text_sample1.png)
-For the file saveas dialog, filename input box can use clear_text to clear the existing content, as the control support ValueAction so can use "controlclearvalue" method
+For the file saveas dialog, use clear_text to clear the existing content in filename input box as the control supports ValueAction, "controlclearvalue" method can be used.

 ```python